38 Comments

 Terry Rossi's avatar

-Without a recall function available for council members, I know, personally, that people are planning on an exit from Mpls, really feeling forced out.
-St Paul, while impacted by everything that happens in Mpls, but they are also going to benefit now by people setting up home and shop there instead.
+Without a recall function available for city council members, I know, personally, that people are planning on an exit from Mpls, really feeling forced out.
+St Paul, while impacted by everything that happens in Mpls, they are also going to benefit now by people setting up home and shop there instead.

 Right about now, hard not to thoroughly ENVY the people of St Paul in having only 7 council members, all of which are part time.